directdemocracy-vote/doc/README.md

 **Organizations:** stations, publishers.

-**Publications:** ballot, vote.
+**Publications:** registration.

 <img src="https://raw.githubusercontent.com/directdemocracy-vote/doc/master/vote.png" alt="Station workflow" width="561"/>

-### 3.4 Verifications
+### 3.4 Result and Verification

-**Organizations:** publishers.
+**Organizations:** publishers, observers.

-**Publications:** ballot, vote.
+**Publications:** ballot, registration, vote.

-Anyone can verify the information published by anonymized citizens, trustees, stations, etc. to detect possible frauds in the system.
+Anyone, with or without the help of [observers](observer.md), can verify the information published by anonymized citizens, trustees, stations, etc. to detect possible frauds in the system.
-For example, for each station and each referendum, the published ballots should match the published votes.
+For example, for each [station](station.md) and each [referendum](referendum.nd), the number of published [registrations](registration.md) should match the number of published [ballots](ballot.md).
+Also, the published [ballots](ballot.md) should match the published [votes](vote.md).
-If numbers do not match, something has go wrong, the vote should not be considered secure and the reputation of the station should decrease.
+In case of mismatch, something has gone wrong, the vote should not be considered secure and the reputation of the station should decrease.